-Pokemon GO: Niantic Tease Upcoming Co-Op Feature In Next Updates
+‘Pokemon GO’: Niantic Teases Upcoming Co-Op Feature In Next Updates

 - The Game Developers Choice Awards – Best Mobile/Handheld Game

-But with such honors and accolades, of course, comes great responsibility, and Niantic promises it will stay true to its course and continue bringing more trainers to the road.
+But with such honors and accolades, of course, comes great responsibility, and Niantic promises it will stay true to its course and continue bringing more trainers into the fold.

 Note the line where Niantic casually mentions “all new cooperative social gameplay experiences in Pokemon GO.”
 At the moment, there are no cooperative mechanics in Pokemon GO.
 It’s all tiring and endless farming and grinding, hopping from one place to another to look for Pokemon and PokeStops, and hatch eggs.
 But all factors are already pointing to the next biggest Pokemon GO feature, which could be a PVP matchmaking system or the huge PVE team battle we’ve been waiting for.

-But while Niantic is keeping its silence about this co-op feature, much like with everything else for the past few months, one thing is certain: the moment Pokemon GO finally launches these PVP and PVE battle systems is the moment Pokemon trainers will flock back to the game like Pokemon finding their way to lures.
+But while Niantic is keeping silent about this co-op feature, much like with everything else for the past few months, one thing is certain: the moment Pokemon GO finally launches these PVP and PVE battle systems is the moment Pokemon trainers will flock back to the game like Pokemon finding their way to lures.

-[Featured image by Michael Loccisano/Getty Images]
+[Featured Image by Michael Loccisano/Getty Images]